Wienerwald

 Conservation And Sustainability

 The Wienerwald Biosphere Reserve's conservation challenge is maintaining ecological integrity across a landscape that serves a metropolitan population of two million people.
-Core zone management protects 37 forest areas totaling approximately 5,300 hectares as process protection zones where natural forest dynamics proceed without intervention, providing reference sites for natural forest succession.
-Buffer zone forest management follows close-to-nature silviculture principles, maintaining mixed species composition and structural diversity.
+Core zone management protects approximately 5,576 hectares (about 5% of the total reserve area) as process protection zones where natural forest dynamics proceed without intervention.
+[1] Buffer zone forest management follows close-to-nature silviculture principles, maintaining mixed species composition and structural diversity.
 Meadow conservation, a high priority, supports traditional mowing of over 1,000 hectares of species-rich grasslands through agri-environmental payments.
 Vineyard conservation encourages biodiversity-friendly viticulture on the eastern margin.
 The reserve's connectivity function as an ecological corridor between the Alps and the Carpathians is maintained through green bridge planning over major roads and rail lines.
-Urban edge management addresses the challenge of suburban expansion and light pollution.
 Climate change adaptation includes forest conversion toward drought-resistant species mixtures and expanded monitoring of vulnerable species.
 Environmental education reaches approximately 50,000 participants annually through school programs, public events, and guided excursions.
 The biosphere reserve's governance model, spanning two provinces and Vienna, provides lessons for managing protected areas across complex jurisdictional boundaries.

 Visitor Ratings